How to: Number Rows Using the Create Index Operator

 Configure the Data Workflow Component

-Now, you'll set up your Data Workflow.
-All you're really doing here is having the Create Index operator add a number to each row of your table.
-Instead of starting your list with the default [0], let's start with [1].
-That means you'll use [1] for your starting index and number your table from top to bottom.
-You'll also add a Console operator so you can see your results.
+Now, you'll set up your Data Workflow component with a Create Index operator that adds a number to each row of your table.
+Instead of beginning your list with the default [0], you’ll begin with [1].
+So, [1] represents the first row of your data table, and subsequent numbers represent table rows from top to bottom.
+You'll also add a Console operator so you can view the results in the DevTools Console.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow below your ViewGrid component.
+1. Drag and drop a Data Workflow component onto your canvas, placing it below your ViewGrid component.

 Configure the First Input Operator